 Many body signal articles provide lists: tight chest = anxiety, sinking stomach = dread.
 Those lists can be useful as starting points, but they can also make a signal feel more fixed than it really is.

-The Body-Signal Reflection Framework takes a different approach.
+The Preveal Body Signal Framework takes a different approach.
 It asks: What is the signal?
 What emotional tone surrounds it?
 What life situation may be contributing?

 Context matters because the same sensation can arise in different moments for different reasons.
 A tight chest before a hard conversation is not automatically the same as a tight chest after a long day of holding posture, responsibility, or grief.
 The framework keeps interpretation open enough for real life.